Introduction

 What Continuous Deployment Means

-Continuous Deployment means every change that passes CI and staging tests is automatically deployed to production.
-There are no manual gates between “code is ready” and “code is live.”
+Continuous Deployment automatically deploys every change that passes CI and staging tests, with no manual gates between “code is ready” and “code is live.”

 The key distinction: automation decides when to deploy, not just how.